The making of a start-up: Ben Prouty on Poncho and other ventures

 Poncho was not my personal idea.
 The start-up was developed by Kamet Ventures, a venture builder backed by the insurance company Axa.
 I joined Kamet last year as an entrepreneur-in-residence (EIR).
 The title sounds fancier than it is, but an EIR is basically someone with experience building businesses who acts as a catalyst to turn an idea into something that has commercial potential.

-I guess it operates slightly differently to an entrepreneur coming up with an idea and taking it from zero to 100.
-I’m not particularly precious about ideas—I think you can become too close and connected when they’re your own baby—whereas I’m able to look at Poncho in a really critical way and say, that’s a good business, I can make something out of it.
+I guess it operates slightly differently from an entrepreneur coming up with an idea and taking it from zero to 100.
+I’m not particularly precious about ideas—I think you can become too close and connected when they’re your own baby—whereas I’m able to look at Poncho critically and say, that’s a good business, I can make something out of it.

 We actually straddled the pandemic.
 Kamet started doing the research in November 2019.
 I then came on board in February 2020, so I had about six weeks pre-pandemic where we were going out, speaking with employers, trying to validate the proposition, and then obviously everything hit the fan.